rapid7/insightconnect-plugins/foremost/help.md

 # Description

 [Foremost](http://foremost.sourceforge.net/) is a data carving tool and is used to recover files from a disk image file.
+The Foremost plugin will take a disk image and attempt to recover files from it.

 It supports carving the following file types: jpg, gif, png, bmp, avi, exe, mpg, mp4, wav, riff, wmv, mov, pdf, ole, doc, zip, rar, htm, cpp, nts.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Extract files from a disk image

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation